AvaTax SDK Python

 tb = TransactionBuilder(client, "DEFAULT", "SalesInvoice", "ABC")

-The builder takes four required parameters, in sequence they are
+The builder takes 4 required parameters.
+In sequence, they are:

 • The client object

-• The type of transaction, a full list of options.
+• The type of transaction (view the full list of options)

-• The customer code, an unique code identifying the customer that requested this transaction.
+• The customer code (a unique code identifying the customer that requested this transaction)

-Now you are free to add transaction details to this object, by using methods like with_address, with_line, with_parameter.
+Now, you can add transaction details to this object by using methods like with_address, with_line, and with_parameter.

-For a fulll list of transaction builder methods available and the parameters they take in, visit the code page
+For a full list of Transaction Builder methods available and the parameters they take, visit the code page on GitHub.

-In the end, you may call the create method on your builder object, which will call the CreateTransaction API with the transaction model you have build so far, and return back the response.
+In the end, you may call the create method on your builder object, which will call the CreateTransaction API with the transaction model you have built so far and return back the response.

 If you wish to run the integration and unit testings, you must store a pair of credentials in the current enviroment.

-Add the following to the activate file in your environment, and restart bash.
-OR simply export them directly:
+Add the following to the activate file in your environment and restart bash OR export them directly:

 export SANDBOX_USERNAME='your_sandbox_username'